tumaer/JAXFLUIDS/README.md

 Correspondence via [mail](mailto:aaron.buhendwa@tum.de,mailto:deniz.bezgin@tum.de).

-## JAX-FLUIDS 2.0 IS COMING IN 2024!

-JAX-Fluids 2.0 is coming in 2024!
-Here, is a short overview on what JAX-Fluids 2.0 will bring to the table:
-- Support for parallel simulations
-- Diffuse-interface model for two-phase simulations
-- Many new & robust high-order numerics
-- New boundary conditions
-- Performance improvements for forward simulations and backward passes
-- Completely updated & more intuitive I/O
-- And many more...

-Stay tuned and feel free to reach out!

 ## Physical models and numerical methods

 JAX-Fluids solves the Navier-Stokes-equations using the finite-volume-method on a Cartesian grid.